-- NCEA Level 1 or an equivalent qualification.
+- NCEA Level 1 (including NCEA L1 Maths and English) or an equivalent qualification

-- Successful completion of The NZ Certificate in Foundation Skills [Level 2]; Certificate in Introductory Trade Skills [Level 2] or successful completion of the alternative academic entry test,
+- Successful completion of The NZ Certificate in Foundation Skills (Allied Trades) [Level 2], or the National Certificate in Building, Construction and Allied Trades Skills [Level 2] and successful completion of the alternative academic entry test, OR

 The interview will allow parties to exchange information about what the programme both provides to, and requires of, its students.
 Included in the interview will be discussion of possible career paths for the student, motivation, and physical and emotional requirements, and applicant’s abilities, background, experiences and interests.
 Attendance of whānau members and/or supporting associates is encouraged at all interviews.